-- Communication processes and contexts (8 hours): Four hours each in two major topic areas in the field focusing on theories and major empirical findings
+- Communication processes and contexts: Two separate exams on two major topic areas in the field focusing on theories and major empirical findings

-- Specialization (4 hours): Four hours in the student’s area of specialization; typically, the dissertation research dictates the area of specialization
+- Specialization: The student’s area of specialization; typically, the dissertation research dictates the area of specialization

-- Quantitative research methodology and theory construction (4 hours): This portion of the exam may include questions addressing statistics, research design, measurement, and the construction and evaluation of theory
+- Quantitative research methodology and theory construction: This portion of the exam may include questions addressing statistics, research design, measurement, and the construction and evaluation of theory

 Preliminary Examination for Film